Language Translation

 Map of ingestion pathways

-Eleven Indiana counties are within the Ingestion Pathway Zone of three commercial nuclear power plants (one in Michigan and two in Illinois).
-Note: The Palisades nuclear plant in Covert, Mich., was decommissioned in 2022 and is currently closed.
+Eleven Indiana counties are within the Ingestion Pathway Zone of four commercial nuclear power plants (two in Michigan and two in Illinois).
+Note: The Palisades nuclear plant in Covert, Mich., was decommissioned in 2022 but is expected to restart in late 2025.

 Each nuclear power plant’s Ingestion Pathway Zone is a 50-mile radius.
 This 50-mile radius requires specialized emergency planning.
 IDHS provides guidance and policies to ensure state, local and tribal governments have adequate capabilities to protect, respond to and recover from incidents involving commercial licensed nuclear power plants.
 The Nuclear Regulatory Commission (NRC) is responsible for the on-site emergency preparedness at all U.S. nuclear power plants.
 The Federal Emergency Management Agency (FEMA) has the lead role with off-site emergency planning and preparedness.